Societal collapse: Foreign invasions and mass migration

 Between ca. 4000 and 3000 BCE, neolithic populations in western Eurasia declined, probably due to the plague and other viral hemorrhagic fevers.
 This decline was followed by the Indo-European migrations.
 Around 3,000 BC, people of the pastoralist Yamnaya culture from the Pontic–Caspian steppe, who had high levels of WSH ancestry, embarked on a massive expansion throughout Eurasia, which is considered to be associated with the dispersal of the Indo-European languages by most contemporary linguists, archaeologists, and geneticists.
 The expansion of WSHs resulted in the virtual disappearance of the Y-DNA of Early European Farmers (EEFs) from the European gene pool, significantly altering the cultural and genetic landscape of Europe.
 EEF mtDNA however remained frequent, suggesting admixture between WSH males and EEF females.

-A mysterious loose confederation of fierce maritime marauders, known as the Sea Peoples, was identified as one of the main causes of the Late Bronze Age collapse in the Eastern Mediterranean.
-The Sea Peoples might have themselves been victims of the environmental changes that led to widespread famine and precipitated the Collapse.
-After the Battle of Kadesh against the Egyptians in 1285 BC, the Hittite Empire began to show signs of decline.
-Attacks by the Sea Peoples accelerated the process, and internal power struggles, crop failures, and famine were contributory factors.
-The Egyptians, with whom the Hittites signed a peace treaty, supplied them with food in times of famine, but it was not enough.
-Around 1200 BC, the Sea Peoples seized a port on the west coast of Asia Minor, cutting off the Hittites from their trade routes from which their supply of grain came.
-Hattusa, the Hittite capital, was destroyed.
-Some Hittite territories survived but would eventually be occupied by the Assyrians in the seventh century BC.
+A mysterious loose confederation of fierce maritime marauders known as the Sea Peoples was identified as one of the main causes of the Late Bronze Age Collapse in the Eastern Mediterranean.
+It is possible that the Sea Peoples were themselves victims of the environmental changes that led to widespread famine and precipitated the Collapse.